A proof of Zhil'tsov's theorem on decidability of equational theory of epigroups

-Thus, $Sing(A)$ satisfies almost the same properties as free semigroup.
-The difference is that each sword of height more than zero has infinitely many subswords.
-Moreover, for ordinary word $w$, one can find its prefix of length $0\leq t\leq |w|$ which is not true for arbitrary sword.
-For example, the sword $(x^2)^{\omega}$ has no prefix of length $\omega$.
+As we will see, the algebra $\Sing(A)$ considered as a semigroup inherits several important properties from the free semigroup.
+Of course, there are some differences too.
+For instance, each sword of height more than zero has infinitely many factors.
+Further, for every ordinary word $w$ and every integer $t$ such that $0\le t\le |w|$, there exists a prefix of $w$ with length $t$.
+This is not true in general swords: for example, the sword $((x^2)^{\omega})^{\mathcal{S}}$ has no prefix of length $\omega$.